 David grew up in the Barrio Logan community of San Diego, the neighborhood on the working waterfront that has a long history of environmental degradation, high asthma rates, and industrial-residential conflicts.
 His childhood home was next door to a chrome plating plant, and he can trace his own asthma to the constant presence of toxic emissions affecting residential areas, school playgrounds, and parks.
 That experience sharpened his resolve to fight for social, economic and environmental justice.

 Elected to the San Diego City Council in 2010, David is currently Chair of the Environment Committee, and a member of the Budget & Government Efficiency and Economic Development & Intergovernmental Relations Committees.
-Additionally, he serves on the San Diego Regional County Airport Authority, San Diego Metropolitan Transit System Board, SANDAG Borders Committee, Otay Valley Regional Park Policy Committee, Bayshore Bikeway Working Group, and the San Diego Consortium Policy Board.
-He most recently joined the Board of Director’s for Local Progress, and a member of both the League of California Cities Latino Caucus and National Association of Latino Elected and Appointed Officials (NALEO).
+Additionally, he serves on the San Diego Regional County Airport Authority, San Diego Metropolitan Transit System Board, SANDAG Borders Committee, Otay Valley Regional Park Policy Committee, and Bayshore Bikeway Working Group.
+He also is a member of the Board of Director’s for Local Progress, and a member of both the League of California Cities Latino Caucus and National Association of Latino Elected and Appointed Officials (NALEO).

 Councilmember Alvarez has been successful in restoring vital city services in each year of the City’s budget, including funding increases for libraries, police and fire protection, more street repair and installation of street lights and reducing retiree health care costs.